azqanadeem/azqanadeem.github.io/_pages/about.md

 in the [Semantics, Cybersecurity, and Services (SCS) group](https://www.utwente.nl/en/eemcs/scs/).
 My research focuses on <b class="main-name"><i>explainable machine learning solutions for cyber security tasks</i></b> such as incident response, malware analysis, and intrusion detection.
-My mission is to go beyond prediction probabilities, and extract semantically meaningful insights from machine learning models (especially under unsupervised settings with complex structured data).
+My mission is to go beyond prediction probabilities, and extract semantically meaningful insights from
+ML models (especially under unsupervised settings with complex structured data).

 Before joining UT, I was a PhD candidate/lecturer at TU Delft.